George Givot: Broadway

-When Mae West wrote the play The Constant Sinner, she wanted to cast African-American Lorenzo Tucker as her character's black lover.
+When Mae West wrote the play The Constant Sinner, she wanted to cast African American Lorenzo Tucker as her character's black lover.
 This would have been extremely controversial in the segregation-era United States of the 1930s, so she reluctantly agreed to have Givot perform in blackface instead.
 The producers insisted that Givot remove his wig at the end of every performance to show the audience he was white.
 The Constant Sinner ran on Broadway for 64 performances from September to November 1931.

 George and Ira Gershwin were hired to showcase English music hall star Jack Buchanan in Pardon My English.
 When Buchanan was unable to convincingly play half of his double role (the lower-class German thug Golo Schmidt), he was replaced by Givot.
 Givot and Josephine Huston introduced the Gershwin song "Isn't It a Pity?" in the 1933 Broadway musical.
 Pardon My English was a flop and soon closed.

 He had much better success as one of the stars of the 1944 Cole Porter musical Mexican Hayride.
 Here he met his future second wife, co-star Dorothy Durkee.
 Al Hirschfeld drew a caricature of Givot and others in the cast.

 Film

 Givot appeared in a number of Big V Comedies, comedy shorts produced by Warner Bros. and Vitaphone in the 1930s.
-With the 1934 short Roast-Beef and Movies, MGM tried to create its own version of the Three Stooges, with Givot as the Moe Howard-like leader, and Curly Howard—an actual Stooge—in the role normally played by Larry Fine.
+With the 1934 Technicolor short Roast-Beef and Movies, MGM tried to create its own version of the Three Stooges, with Givot as the Greek Moe Howard-like leader, and Curly Howard—an actual Stooge—in the role normally played by Larry Fine.

 Givot played supporting roles not only in comedies and musicals, but also in dramas, from his debut in The Chief (1933) to the war movie China Gate (1957).
-Givot did star in the 1942 musical Flying with Music.
-As the voice of Tony in the animated Disney film Lady and the Tramp (1955), he sang "Bella Notte".
+Givot did star once, in the 1942 musical Flying with Music.
+As the voice of Tony in the animated Disney film Lady and the Tramp (1955), he introduced the Sonny Burke-Peggy Lee song "Bella Notte".